uccser/cs-unplugged/csunplugged/topics/content/en/error-detection-and-correction/programming-challenges/check-valid-credit-card/testing-examples.md

 Your program should display the outputs shown in this table for the given inputs provided:

-*Important: None of these is an actual credit card number, but the correct ones have the correct checksum.*
+*Important: None of these are actual credit card numbers, but the correct ones have the correct checksum.*

 | Input            | Output                      |